robert-westenberger/knowledgebase/real-estate/property-managers.md

 - Broad power of attorney
 - Authority to borrow money or place liens/encumbrances against the property.
 - A sale commission hidden in the management contract
+- Confusing or missing reporting.
+Can't show me a sample owner statement.
+I should be able to easily see income, expenses, and what is paid out ot me.
+They should be responsive when asked for records.
 # Reasonable Contract
 - Management fee: 8–10% of rent actually collected
 - Leasing fee: perhaps 50–100% of one month's rent for a new tenant (MAYBE?)